judby/defect-spring-data-mongodb-query/README.md

 # defect-spring-data-mongodb-query
-Simple testcase for at bug in spring-data-mongodb QueryMapper with annotations and PropertyValueConverter
+Simple testcase for a query bug in spring-data-mongodb `QueryMapper` with annotations and `PropertyValueConverter`.

 The `@LocalDateAsString` annotation is used on selected `LocalDate` fields to have them mapped to `string` in mongo.